How have I changed this year

 If you’re reading this that means you've survived either:

-a.)
-Forcible entry at the hands of a surly bearded man who proceeded to incentivize good behavior in children via the giving of material goods
+man who proceeded to incentivize good behavior in children via the giving of

 b.)
 Hanukkah.
 If you don't celebrate Christmas and option a still happened then contact your local authorities and don’t open the presents